Product Feed & Merchant Center Management That Makes Your Catalogue Compete

 Illustration representing Merchant Center audit and setup review

-• Improve titles, attributes, variants, and categorisation
+• Improve titles, attributes, variants, and categories

 Illustration representing localisation and feed optimisation

-• Monitor diagnostics and disapprovals
+• Monitor approvals, disapprovals, and recurring diagnostics

 Illustration representing monitoring and multi-country scale

-What stronger feed management really includes
+What stronger feed and Merchant Center management really includes

-Merchant Center setup and restructure
+Merchant Center setup and uptime

 Feed and Merchant Center FAQs